Qwertuhh/Portfolio/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's [Apache License 2.0](LICENSE).
+By contributing, you agree that your contributions will be licensed under the project's [MIT](LICENSE).